openlibhums/janeway/README.md

 ![Janeway Logo](http://www.openlibhums.org/hosted_files/Janeway-Logo-05.png "Logo Title Text 1")

-Janeway is a journal platform designed for publishing scholarly articles.
+Janeway is a journal platform designed for publishing scholarly research material.
+It is developed and maintained by the Centre for Technology and Publishing at Birkbeck, University of London.

 # Technology
 Janeway is written in Python (3.4+) and utilises the Django framework.